[The Ultimate Guide to 2003, 2004, 2005 and 2006 Chevrolet / GM Gauge Cluster Repair and Problems]

 Buy a Used Instrument Cluster

 Used instrument clusters are typically available at any number of salvage yards but there are several problems with this solution.
 First, any used instrument cluster will have the older generation of stepper motors and is likely to have failing gauges at the time of purchase.
 Salvage yards can’t fully test instrument clusters and typically electronics are sold “As Is” making a return/refund unlikely.
 Second, when you install a used instrument cluster it’s odometer will display the mileage from the vehicle it came out of, not your vehicle’s mileage.
-This requires a trip to the dealer for mileage re-programming.
+This requires a trip to the dealer for mileage re-programming if they will agree to even do it.

 DIY Repair of GM Instrument Cluster